Quantum Hall and Light Responses in a 2D Topological Semimetal: Quantum Hall Response and Invariants

 where the indices $n = \updownarrow_x, \pm$ and $m = \updownarrow_x^\prime, \pm^\prime$ run over the four bands of the system, and $f(x) = \theta(x)$ is the Fermi-Dirac distribution function being equal to the Heaviside step function at zero temperature.

-One may question the applicability of this formula in the semimetallic regime for which bands $\downarrow_x,+$ and $\uparrow_x,-$ cross zero energy such that $E_n(\bm{k})-E_m(\bm{k})=0$, which seems to give us a diverging fraction in the expression of Eq. (\ref{eq:KuboCond}).
-Fortunately, this divergence is avoided by the fact that the current operator $v^\alpha$ does not couple these two bands as we have such that $\langle \uparrow_x,-| v^\alpha | \downarrow_x,+ \rangle = 0$ identically over the entire Brillouin zone.
-Eq. (\ref{eq:KuboCond}) is thus well defined and we can rewrite this expression in terms of the integral of the Berry curvature over the Brillouin zone over all occupied states
+One may question the applicability of this formula in the semimetallic regime for which bands $\downarrow_x,+$ and $\uparrow_x,-$ cross zero energy such that $E_n(\bm{k})-E_m(\bm{k})=0$.
+Here, a divergence does not occur because the current operator shows the important property $\langle \uparrow_x,-| v^\alpha | \downarrow_x,+ \rangle = 0$.
+Eq. (\ref{eq:KuboCond}) is thus well defined and we can rewrite this expression in terms of the integral of the Berry curvature on the Brillouin zone and all occupied states

 where the Berry curvature of band $n$ is defined as \cite{Berry}